-Module code: BWIA271 Year Module NQF level: 6 Financial Mathematics Title:
+Module code: BWIA271 Year Module NQF level: 6

+Title: Financial Mathematics

-- use a generalised cash flow model to describe financial transactions; - calculate the time value of money using the concepts of compound interest and discounting; - show how interest rates or discount rates may be expressed in terms of different time periods: - demonstrate knowledge of real and money interest rates: - calculate the present value and the accumulated value of a stream of equal or unequal payments using specified rates of interest and the net present value at a real rate of interest, assuming a constant rate of inflation: - demonstrate knowledge of the definitions and use of more important compound interest functions including annuities; - demonstrate knowledge of the definition of an equation of value; - describe how a loan may be repaid by regular instalments of interest and capital; - use discounted cash flow techniques in investment project appraisal; - describe the investment and risk characteristics of the following types of asset available for investment purposes: - fixed interest government borrowings: - fixed interest borrowing by other bodies: - shares and other equity-type finance; - derivatives: - analyse elementary compound interest problems: - calculate the delivery price and the value of a forward contract using arbitrage free pricing methods; - demonstrate knowledge of the term structure of interest rates; - demonstrate knowledge of simple stochastic models for investment returns: - as an individual or as a member of a group demonstrate the ability to: - solve well-defined but unfamiliar problems using correct procedures and appropriate evidence; - perform a critical analysis and synthesis of information: - present information using basic information technology; - present and communicate information reliably and coherently by using academic/professional discourse conventions and formats appropriately.
+- use a generalised cash flow model to describe financial transactions; - calculate the time value of money using the concepts of compound interest and discounting; - show how interest rates or discount rates may be expressed in terms of different time periods; - demonstrate knowledge of real and money interest rates; - calculate the present value and the accumulated value of a stream of equal or unequal payments using specified rates of interest and the net present value at a real rate of interest, assuming a constant rate of inflation; - demonstrate knowledge of the definitions and use of more important compound interest functions including annuities;

+- demonstrate knowledge of the definition of an equation of value; - describe how a loan may be repaid by regular instalments of interest and capital; - use discounted cash flow techniques in investment project appraisal; - describe the investment and risk characteristics of the following types of asset available for investment purposes: - fixed interest government borrowings; - fixed interest borrowing by other bodies; - shares and other equity-type finance; - derivatives: - analyse elementary compound interest problems; - calculate the delivery price and the value of a forward contract using arbitrage free pricing methods; - demonstrate knowledge of the term structure of interest rates; - demonstrate knowledge of simple stochastic models for investment returns; - as an individual or as a member of a group demonstrate the ability to: - solve well-defined but unfamiliar problems using correct procedures and appropriate evidence; - perform a critical analysis and synthesis of information; present information using basic information technology; - present and communicate information reliably and coherently by using academic/professional discourse conventions and formats appropriately.

-Module code: BWIA313 Semester 1 NQF level: 7 Models: Survival Models and Stochastic Processes Title:
+- Method of delivery.
+Full-tillie ١ Module code: BWIA313 Semester 1 NQF level: 7 Title: Models: Survival Models and Stochastic Processes s a well-rounded and systematic knowledge and coherent and critical understanding of: